 The European market has been growing steadily with respect to value; however, the volume has been stagnant.
 The long-term outlook for demand in Europe is moderately positive, while the short-term outlook is very bright.
 Extended summers and heat waves are increasing the demand in the short term.
 The demand is on the rise in Latin America, as the temperatures soar in summers to very high degrees, and also, the disposable income of the population has grown significantly.

 The global AC market is highly competitive with a high influx of global, regional, and local players.
 The majority of the global air conditioner market share is captured by global companies such as Daikin, Voltas, LG, Carrier, and Midea.
 To maintain a competitive edge with other players, the global players are focusing on developing innovative products and increasing their product portfolio by making considerable investments in R&D. Global companies have come up with new strategies such as the introduction of new products, marketing, and promotional activities, investing in joint ventures, and following dual-brand strategies in some regions to capture the market.

 The competitive intensity for the air conditioner market is higher in APAC currently on account of a largely untapped market.
 Vendors compete on various factors such as brand, geographical presence, product portfolio, features of the products, refrigerants used, power consumption, and efficiency of the products developed.

-The air conditioner market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments:
+The global air conditioner market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments: